 West Virginia University at Parkersburg (WVUP) is located in Wood County in West Virginia.
-During the fiscal year ended June 30, 2016, the local economy weakened and experienced a decrease in unemployment rates from 6.6 percent in June 2015 to 5.5 percent in June 2016.
-This trend follows that of the State of West Virginia whose June 2016 unemployment rate of 6.2 percent is the fourth highest in the nation.
-The increase in employment rates is directly related to the volatility in the natural resources and mining sector.
-Wood County's unemployment rate has decreased from the high levels of 11 percent reached at the height of the recession in 2008 to its current rate of 5.5 percent.
+During the fiscal year ended June 30, 2017, the Wood economy improved and experienced a decrease in unemployment rates from 5.5 percent in June 2016 to 4.3 percent in June 2017.
+However, the unemployment rate of other counties in our service region ranged from a low of 4.4 percent in Jackson County to a high of 6.7 percent in Calhoun County.
+This trend follows that of the State of West Virginia whose June 2017 unemployment rate of 4.5 percent leaves the state ranked thirty second in the nation.
+The decrease in employment rates is directly related to the volatility in the natural resources and mining sector.
+Wood County's unemployment rate has decreased from the high levels of 11 percent reached at the height of the recession in 2008 to its current rate of 4.3 percent.

-The West Virginia Economic Outlook 2016, a report published by WVU Bureau of Business and Economic Research, projects modest growth in the remainder of calendar year 2016 and beyond.
-West Virginia's employment rate of 6.2 percent is above the national average of 4.9 percent.
+The West Virginia Economic Outlook 2017, a report published by WVU Bureau of Business and Economic Research, projects modest growth in the remainder of calendar year 2017 and beyond.
+West Virginia's employment rate of 4.5 percent is above the national average of 4.3 percent.
 The State's unemployment rate is expected to remain relatively stable through early FY 2017 but should fall in the long-term.
-In fact, long-term employment is forecast to rise by an average of .5 percent per year between 2015 and 2020, sending the unemployment rate down to 5.8 percent by the end of the forecast period.
-Comparatively, the National employment rate is expected to increase 1.2 percent annually.
+In fact, long-term employment is forecast to rise by an average of .5 percent per year between 2016 and 2021, however the state's unemployment rate is expected to remain around current levels during the forecast period.
+Comparatively, the National employment rate is expected to increase 1 percent annually.
 The State's Gross State Product (GSP) is forecast to continue to rise at a pace higher than the previous five years.

 Since WVUP received about a third of its annual operating resources in the form of State appropriations, the College's financial resources are closely tied to the fiscal performance of the State of West Virginia.
 The West Virginia economy has struggled over the past year, primarily driven by continued losses in coal jobs and a slowdown in natural gas.
 The State's economic outlook for the foreseeable future is not positive and coupled with other negative factors, is expected to affect the State's fiscal situation at least in the short term, resulting in fiscal difficulties in the coming years.
 Tax collections from the coal industry and business and occupation tax receipts from electric power generators will continue to decrease over the foreseeable future.
-According to the State's budget office, balancing the upcoming FY 2017 General Revenue Budget will be a challenge that requires fiscal discipline.
-Their recent projections show a significant funding gap for FY 2017 and 2018 due to a slowdown in the mining of coal and trend of declining lottery revenues due to continued emerging competition from neighboring states.
-During Fiscal Years 2014 through 2016, the College and most other state agencies saw 14.6 percent reductions in their state appropriations.
-Additional, reductions in State appropriations would result in significant financial hardship for the College and most likely necessitate a reduction of services.
+According to the State's budget office, balancing the upcoming FY 2018 General Revenue Budget will be a challenge that requires fiscal discipline.
+Their recent projections show a significant funding gap for FY 18 and 19 due to a slowdown in the mining of coal and trend of declining lottery revenues due to continued emerging competition from neighboring states.
+During Fiscal Years 2014 through 2017, the College and most other state agencies experienced 19.2 percent reductions in their state appropriations.
+Further reductions in State appropriations would result in significant challenges to our goal to be the college of choice in our region.